allegro/turnilo/docs/configuration.md

 Alternatively, if you mainly care about large intervals, you might want to try: `['P1D', 'P1W', 'P1M', 'P3M', 'P1Y']`

-**bucketingStrategy** ('alwaysBucket' | 'neverBucket')
+**bucketingStrategy** ('defaultBucket' | 'defaultNoBucket')

-Specify whether or not the dimension should be bucketed.
-If unspecified defaults to 'alwaysBucket' for time and numeric dimensions.
+Specify whether or not the dimension should be bucketed by default.
+If unspecified defaults to 'defaultBucket' for time and numeric dimensions.

 **sortStrategy** ('self' | `someMeasureName`)